peteroupc/peteroupc.github.io/graphics.md

 In general, _classic graphics_ means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the advent of programmable "shaders".
 For details, see "[**Classic Graphics in Scope**](#Classic_Graphics_in_Scope)", later.

-Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can render even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by video games in the 1990s and earlier.[^1]
+Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can draw even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by video games in the 1990s and earlier.[^1]

-The specification in this challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
+The challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
 Further constraints to graphics computation (such as memory, resource, color, resolution, or triangle limits) are highly encouraged.

 <a id=The_Specification></a>